neatc0der/actyon/README.md

 ### Gotcha.
 Why did you decide on this approach?

 Once you start developing software, you want it to simplify things.
 That's the whole definition of a software developer by the way: we are lazy by definition.
 Anyway, this code shows how you can multiplex tasks and sync them on the interface level.
 Your tasks are executed asynchronously all together, results are gathered and in the end they are being processed further - again, asynchronously all together.
-The decorator functionality allows for the application of the SOLID principle, which is pretty need:
+The decorator functionality allows for the application of the SOLID principle, which is pretty neat:

 * Single-responsibility principle
 * Open–closed principle